Blackberry Mojitos are a spin on the classic Cuban Cocktail. This easy, refreshing drink takes minutes to make and is the perfect summer cocktail!

 - Turn off heat and allow the simple syrup to cool.

-- Keep in tightly sealed jar in the fridge for 7-10 days.
+- Keep in a tightly sealed jar in the fridge for 7-10 days.

 You can use granulated sugar, honey, maple syrup, and even stevia–just be warned simple syrup made with artificial sweeteners is much sweeter than simple syrups made with granulated sugar or honey.
 And simple syrup made with maple syrup definitely has a maple taste to it.